Germany should ban neo-Nazi parties, says World Jewish Congress leader | DW | 28.10.2019

-Ronald Lauder, president of the World Jewish Congress, says the German government must tackle rising anti-Semitism His comments come as a major Jewish award is about to be presented to German Chancellor Angela Merkel.
+Ronald Lauder, president of the World Jewish Congress, says the German government must tackle rising anti-Semitism.
+He awarded German Chancellor Angela Merkel the Theodor Herzl Award in Munich on Monday.

+German Chancellor Angela Merkel on Monday received the Theodor Herzl Award in Munich for promoting "ideals for a safer, more tolerant world for the Jewish people."
+DW spoke to Ronald Lauder, who heads the World Jewish Congress, about the decision to award Merkel.

+German Chancellor Angela Merkel received the award for her efforts to make the world safer for the Jewish people

-DW: Mr. Lauder, you are going to present the Theodor Herzl Award to Chancellor Merkel today.
+DW: Mr. Lauder, you're presenting the Theodor Herzl Award to Chancellor Merkel.
 Why are you doing so?
 What are your intentions?

 Ronald Lauder: First of all, Chancellor Merkel has been wonderful to the Jewish people in Germany and she's always been a strong supporter of the state of Israel.
 And for that she is receiving the Herzl Award, which is the major prize in the Jewish world.